panel-attack/panel-attack/readme_characters.txt

 ~~ [.json] ~~

-- "config": this file holds data for the configuration of your stage.
+- "config": this file holds data for the configuration of your character.
 The inside should look like that:
-	- name: display name of this stage, this value will be displayed in the lobby and will also serve as a fallback when trying to match your opponent's character
+	- name: display name of this character, this value will be displayed in the lobby and will also serve as a fallback when trying to match your opponent's character
-	- id: unique identifier of this stage, this id should be specific (see note).
+	- id: unique identifier of this character, this id should be specific (see note).
+[IF MISSING YOUR CHARACTER WILL BE IGNORED!]

 Note: providing a specific, long enough id is a very good idea so that people renaming your mods folders still get properly match with other users regarding your mods. e.g. "mycharacter_myname"